qjebbs/go-jsons/readme.md

   "inbounds": [{"tag": "in-1"}],
   "outbounds": [
     // Although out-2 is a latecomer, but it's in
-    // the front due to the smaller "_priority" {"tag": "out-2"},
+    // the front due to the smaller "_order"
+    {"tag": "out-2"},
     {"tag": "out-1"}
   ],